The Most (band)

-The Most is a Beat band from Umeå, Sweden.
+The Most is a beat band from Umeå, Sweden.
 Original members are Frans Perris (guitars and vocals), Magnus Kollberg (guitars and vocals), Mats Westin (drums) and Marcus Holmberg (bass and organ).
-Vinyl EPs and albums being released on their own label TMR (The Most Recordings) and on the label Ny Våg Records and later on CopaseDisques.
-Drawing inspiration from old Blues, Jazz, Bluegrass, 1950s-1960s Soul, 1950s-1960s R&B but also from bands like The Zombies, The Kinks, and The Who, their music has been described as re-inventing 1960s music.
+Vinyl EPs and albums being released on their own label TMR (The Most Recordings) and on the label Ny Våg and later on CopaseDisques.
+Drawing inspiration from old blues, jazz, bluegrass, 1950s-1960s soul, 1950s-1960s R&B but also from bands like The Zombies, The Kinks, and The Who, their music has been described as re-inventing 1960s music.